sammuelyee/docs/cartodb-editor.md

 Quantification | {% include descrip_quantification.html %}
 Radius (min-max) | Set the sizes of the smallest and largest markers, or bubbles, on your map.
 Bubble fill | Set the color and opacity of bubble markers.
-Bubble stroke | Edit the width of your points’ border or outline (a value between 0-40), the color (using Hex codes or by selecting a color from the color palette), and the opacity (a value between 0-1).
+Bubble stroke | Edit the width of your points’ border or outline (a value between 0-40), the color (using hex codes or by selecting a color from the color palette), and the opacity (a value between 0-1).
 Composite operation | {% include descrip_comp_op.html %}

 ##### Torque